theodryden/theodryden/README.md

 ### Hi there I'm Theo👋
-I am a career changer, from health and exercise science, into technology.
-Currently focused on legal tech, but developing my website development skills as I go along.
+I am a career changer, from health and exercise science, into law and technology.

+I'm currently learning HTML/CSS/JS/Node

 <!--
 **theodryden/theodryden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.